Last updated:

 More ways to help

-As with most disasters, disaster experts recommend cash donations, which enable on-the-ground agencies to direct funds to the greatest area of need, support economic recovery and ensure donation management does not detract from disaster recovery needs.
+Provide cash assistance: As with most disasters, disaster experts recommend cash support, which enables on-the-ground agencies to direct funds to the greatest area of need, support economic recovery and ensure donation management does not detract from disaster recovery needs.
+Many people lost everything in the earthquake.
+Direct cash assistance allows families to purchase items and services locally that address their multiple needs.
+It gives each family flexibility and choice, ensuring that support is relevant and timely.
+Cash assistance can also help move families faster toward rebuilding their lives.

 See them all